Python-SIP/sip/sphinx/directives.rst

     This variable is made available only if the :aanno:`GetWrapper` annotation is specified for the corresponding argument.
 The variable is a pointer to the Python object that wraps the argument.

+    If the :directive:`RealArgNames` directive has been specified for the module then the name of the variable is the real name of the argument with ``Wrapper`` appended.

 *type* \*sipCpp
     If the directive is used in the context of a class constructor then this